UCSF-CBI/c4/docs/about/roadmap.md

 **Expectation** TIPCC is kept on life support only!
 TIPCC might crash at any time!

-* [x] All TIPCC users should migrate to C4
+* All TIPCC users should migrate to C4
-* [x] We will attempt to accommodate legacy-software needs as far as possible
+* We will attempt to accommodate legacy-software needs as far as possible
-* [x] Job scheduler end-of-life support no longer than 2022-01-16 (Moab license expiration date)
+* Job scheduler end-of-life support no longer than 2022-01-16 (Moab license expiration date)
-* [x] Access to TIPCC disabled on 2021-11-01
+* Access to TIPCC disabled on 2021-11-01

+See also [News].

 [TIPCC]: https://ucsf-ti.github.io/tipcc-web/
 [Wynton HPC]: https://wynton.ucsf.edu/hpc/